James Auchiah: Grandfather's burial

 Jame's grandfather, chief Satanta, was arrested with another chief during a wagon train raid on May 18, 1871.
 The two chiefs were sentenced to death by hanging, but only through the intervention of Indian officials, they were sentenced to life in prison.
 In 1873 the two chiefs gained parole and were released from prison. in 1874 during the Red River War chief Satanta was arrested again.
 He was in prison for four years until he learned that he would not gain parole again and committed suicide.
 He was buried by convicts in the prison cemetery.

-James and his family were allowed to remove Satanta's remains eighty-five years after his death and after a long legal battle.
-This was a great victory for the family.
-They were able to move the great chief from his dishonorable grave to a more honored one.
-Before Satanta was laid to rest in his grave, James performed a Kiowa ceremony.
-During the ceremony cedar dust and gray granite dust was sprinkled on the fire built at the end of the chief's gave.
-This assured that chief Satanta would have a joyful journey to his new resting place.
+James and his family obtained permission to exhume the remains of Satanta eighty-five years after his death, following an extended legal process.
+The remains were subsequently reinterred at a different burial site.
+Prior to the reinterment, James conducted a Kiowa ceremony in which cedar dust and gray granite dust were sprinkled onto a fire constructed at the end of the grave, in accordance with cultural practices intended to honor the deceased and facilitate the transition to a new resting place.